 If you can't see a therapist to talk out your feelings, remember that self-care after a breakup is key.
 That can mean journaling, taking warm baths, breathing fresh air, eating good food, and getting adequate sleep.
 And of course, in this technologically plugged-in day and age, a valid form of self-care is also muting or blocking your ex on social media.

-Along with therapy, Baratz also encourages his clients to date and have sex with other people, if they want.
+Along with therapy, Baratz also encourages his clients to date and be intimate with other people, if they want.
 Missing an ex, he says, doesn't necessarily mean you're not ready to start dating again after a breakup.
-"You’d never turn down your dream job because you were sad about quitting your prior one.
-So, go out and date other people!
-Have sex with other people," he says.
+"You’d never turn down your dream job because you were sad about quitting your prior one,” he says, so go out and date and be intimate with other people!
 "This can be extremely helpful in opening yourself up to feeling desire and being desired.
 This can be powerful and is often part of the process of healing from a breakup."

 And finally, if you feel like it's appropriate, you can also reach out to your ex for closure — but proceed with caution.
 "Just be mindful about why you want to or don’t want to be in contact with an ex.
 If your relationship was a long-term relationship, it's not uncommon that folks remain friends.
 That is OK, too!"
 Baratz says.
 "Just make sure to establish new rules alongside the new relationship that is no longer romantic."